Henry-Cantrell/Flight-App/README.md

 This project is a flight booker made using Ruby on Rails.
+It is a work in progress, but most of the core features are present.

 See it live here: https://flight-booker-1997.herokuapp.com/